 english spoken, private guided tour (few people)

-- truffle hunting: walk on the "truffières", truffle hunting with our dog ("cavage") , culture explanations historics, etc.
+- truffle hunting: walk on the "truffières", in the middle of the trees, truffle hunting with our DOG ("cavage") , culture explanations and historics,

 - tasting : truffled toasts with a drink (sugary white win) in our tricentinary typical house.